davidrhoden/davidrhoden-basic-netlify/timeline/stacks-bigtop-jan-9-2005.md

 ---
-title: The Stacks played the Big Top.
+title: The Stacks played the Big Top with This Bike Is a Pipe Bomb, Dinteen, and Narcissy.
 date: 2005-01-09T22:00:00.000Z
 summary: We looked good in front of those velvet curtains.
 excerpt: We looked good in front of those velvet curtains.